rapidsai/cudf/README.md

 [![Build Status](http://18.191.94.64/buildStatus/icon?job=cudf-master)](http://18.191.94.64/job/cudf-master/)&nbsp;&nbsp;[![Documentation Status](https://readthedocs.org/projects/pygdf/badge/?version=latest)](http://pygdf.readthedocs.io/en/latest/?badge=latest)

-The RAPIDS cuDF library is a GPU DataFrame manipulation library based on Apache Arrow that accelerates loading, filtering, and manipulation of data for model training data preparation.
+The [RAPIDS](https://rapids.ai) cuDF library is a GPU DataFrame manipulation library based on Apache Arrow that accelerates loading, filtering, and manipulation of data for model training data preparation.
 The Python bindings of the core-accelerated CUDA DataFrame manipulation primitives mirror the pandas interface for seamless onboarding of pandas users.

-## Quick Start - Demo Container
+## Quick Start

-Please see the [Demo Docker Repository](https://hub.docker.com/r/rapidsai/rapidsai/), choosing a tag based on the NVIDIA CUDA version you’re running, for example notebooks on how you can utilize cuDF.
+Please see the [Demo Docker Repository](https://hub.docker.com/r/rapidsai/rapidsai/), choosing a tag based on the NVIDIA CUDA version you’re running.
+This provides a ready to run Docker container with example notebooks and data, showcasing how you can utilize cuDF.

 ## Install cuDF